AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Invalid selection (invalid index or no item)
+Malformed index (missing, non-integer, or wrong format)
     * 1a1.
+Tutor provides a malformed or missing index.
-System shows an error and keeps list unchanged. \
+    * 1a2.
+System rejects the input and shows an error message.
       Use case ends.

+* 1b.
+No students displayed (empty filtered list)
+    * 1b1.
+Tutor issues deletes a student while the filtered list is empty.
+    * 1b2.
+System rejects the input and shows an error message.
+      Use case ends.

 * 2a.
+INDEX out of range (no student at that index in the current filtered list)
+    * 2a1.
+Tutor provides an index greater than the displayed list size.
+    * 2a2.
+System rejects the input and shows an error message.
+      Use case ends.

+* 3a.
 Storage write fails
-  * 2a1.
-System restores the student and shows a failure message. \
+  * 3a1.
+System restores prior consistent state and shows a storage failure message. \
     Use case ends.

 **Use case: Add Class to Student**